doersino/apple-photos-export/README.md

 ## Talk is cheap.
 Show me (how to use) the code.

+1. Install `exiftool`.
+2. Install `python3`.

 TODO

+Note: Only tested with photos imported from an iPhone via USB.
+No idea if, and how, this needs to be adjusted for iCloud use.

 ## Notes on `photos.db` and the folder structure of `.photoslibrary`